 A nyone found practicing spellcraft outside of the Colleges of Magic and their Orders is guilty in the eyes of religious law of witchcraft, or worse.
-The punishment that the witch hunters have devised for this crime is death by burning-the hunters have devised for this crime is death by burning-the hunters have devised for this crime is death by burning-the only sure way to destroy taint of Chaos, or so they believe.
+The punishment that the witch hunters have devised for this crime is death by burning-the only sure way to destroy taint of Chaos, or so they believe.
 All manner of horrific and rather painful measures may be taken before the burning to ensure that there is no possibility of spell casting, escape or cursing the folk who are performing the "cleansing."
 In the north of the Empire-where folk are known to be rather direct and excitable-nailing offenders to a tree and burning them is the standard way of disposing of a witch, while in the South far more civilised (and painful) methods are in use.